giggiox/luigicennini.it/static/projects/leetcode-solutions/graphs/topological-sort/solution.md

 > Given a DAG (directed *acyclic* graph) a topological sort is a linear ordering of all vertices such that for any edge (u, v), u comes before v in the ordering.

+A Directed Acyclic Graph (DAG) is a directed graph with no cycles.
+That is, if for any pair of nodes x and y, either the path from x to y or the path from y to x does not exist.

 ![](/projects/leetcode-solutions/graphs/topological-sort/images/0.PNG)

 So a topological ordering for the graph in the photo is: $[1,4,2,3,5,6]$.